openstf/stf/README.md

 ## Updating

-To update your development version, simply pull the repo and run `npm install` and `bower install` again.
-You may occasionally have to remove the whole `node_modules` folder to prevent NPM from complaining about version mismatches.
+To update your development version, simply pull the repo and run `npm install` again.
+You may occasionally have to remove the whole `node_modules` and `res/bower_components` folder to prevent NPM or Bower from complaining about version mismatches.

 ## FAQ